JurkoMurko/DOLF/README.md

 I used install forge to generate an installer for windows.

 Note: I don't remember how I used Install Forge so please google it you smart little cookie

+## Features
+- get pictures from any video file
+- start time, end time, and interval for selecting which frames you want.
+- GUI
+- run multiple videos at once
+- progress "bar"
+- ...and a lot of little things you'll never notice unless they were missing <3